 In some situations, the servant process may leak resources in OS provided services, resulting in resource starvation that prevents new connections.
 The servant-lifetime element will limit the maximum number of connections handled by the servant.
-After the maximum number of connections is handled, the server process starts retiring the servant.
-The server process will not pass any new connections to the servant and when the servant has stopped handling all the existing connections, the server process will stop the servant.
-If after this, the number of running servants is under the defined number, new servants will be started if needed.
+After the maximum number of authenticated connections is handled, the server process starts retiring the servant.
+The server will not pass any new connections to the servant and launches a new servant instead, unless the maximum number of processes limit has been reached.
+The retired servant quits after its last existing connection disconnects.
+If the number of active running servants is below the preferred number of servants, a new servant process will be started.

 You can check the status of the server and servant processes with the ssh-server-ctl tool and its status command.
+Use the verbose -v option for detailed connection listing per servant.